 While Polish chickens appear fluffy and ready to take on wind and snow, they are generally not cold hardy birds.
-In frost-prone areas, you must place a heat lamp in the birds’ well-insulated coop or use a chicken heater like the ones in this review to keep them warm.
+In frost-prone areas, you must place a heat lamp in the birds’ well-insulated coop or use a chicken heater to keep them warm.
 They are considered heat tolerant provided they have access to shade, water, and ventilated coops.

 The beautiful feathery crest on the head of the Polish is a sight to behold, but frozen feathers can increase the risk of frostbite around their face.
 If you do find frozen feathers on their heads, dip them in warm water and gently towel dry the area.